octantbio/octopus/protocol/README.md

 ## SPRI bead cleanup and gel-isolation (~1 hour)

+Consumables needed for SPRI bead cleanup and gel-isolation:
+- foo

 1. Add 70 µL of well resuspended RT SPRI Beads II to the samples.
 Mix well and incubate at RT for 10 min.
 2. During this incubation, pour a 1.0% agarose gel with Sybr-Safe for gel-extraction
 3. Dynamag the beads for at least 2 min, and discard supernatant.